dhanji/dhanji.github.io/src/main/resources/pages/rethinking.markdown

 Also Twitter users overlap well with our target audience--active open source contributors and users.
 These people are generally avid early adopters and strong evangelists for products they like.

-Using something like Twitter for logins also has little advantages like a better coverage of avatars and an easy-access viral bullhorn for announcements.
+Using something like Twitter for logins also has little advantages like better proliferation of avatars and an easy-access viral bullhorn for announcements.

 ### Minimum Viable Product